codybenlewis/quick-draw-for-processing/README.md

 # QuickDraw.pde
 QuickDraw.pde is a class for the [Processing](https://www.procssing.org) Development Enviroment that makes it easy to create and manipulate drawings from [Google's Quick, Draw!
-Experiment](https://quickdraw.withgoogle.com) in your own Processing sketches.
+Experiment](https://quickdraw.withgoogle.com) in your own sketches.

+With time, the goal of this project is to turn the class into a proper library and begin to use it in production of new types of open source art and design.
+I hope it enables you do the same.

 ## Getting Started